pdfernandes/Universtaty/README.md

 ## Project Timeline

 ### Explore D3, set up tentative file structure (11/4/19 - 1 Day)
-  * Go through d3 documentation and outline essential aspects that will be utilizedin the project.
+  * Go through d3 documentation and outline essential aspects that will be utilized in the project.
   * Set up the project directory and file skeleton.
   * Set up webpack.

 ### Implement search functionality (11/5/19 - 1 Day)
-  * Users able to search for universities.
+  * Users are able to search for universities.
   * Search field finds all schools that matches the text in the input field.

 ### Implement Google Maps API (11/6/10 - 1 Day)